AlessandroMorosini/thesis-codes/README.md

-# Frequentist and Bayesian Approaches for Survival Analysis
+# Statistical Models for Survival Data: Theory and Applications

 This repository contains code for my thesis on survival analysis using a lung cancer dataset.
 It includes both frequentist and Bayesian methods: